drewsamsen/sr-cards-api/docs/decks.md

 - Deck names must be unique per user
 - Slugs are automatically generated from the deck name
 - The `updated_at` timestamp is automatically updated when a deck is modified
+- API responses use camelCase for property names (JavaScript convention)
+- Database uses snake_case for column names (PostgreSQL convention)